(2022) Master Your Sales Follow-Up w/ Examples

 While many people can go for hours or even days without checking their emails, most people will glance at their phone notifications often.
 This means they are likely to see a text message very quickly.

-Plus, you can use a template system here as well to make this process more efficient.
+Plus, you can use a sales follow-up template system here as well to make this process more efficient.

 What’s more personal than social media these days?